 Rebuilding Together and local nonprofits

-Weatherization when roof problems affect energy work
+Weatherization when roof problems block energy work

 Storm or disaster roof damage